-The hotter, drier summers and wetter winters with more extreme events predicted as a result of climate change is likely to alter the composition of grassland habitats.
+The hotter, drier summers and wetter winters with more extreme events predicted as a result of climate change are likely to alter the composition of grassland habitats.
 For example drier conditions will favour stress tolerant (e.g. deep-rooted) and ruderal species due to the increased gaps/bare ground in swards (Natural England and RSPB, 2019).
-The longer growing season may mean that more than one cut a year will be required to supress the more dominant grassland species (Plantlife, 2019).
+The longer growing season may mean that more than one cut a year, avoiding bird nesting season due to the Skylark population, may be required to suppress the more dominant grassland species (Plantlife, 2019)